 In Baretto’s words, in Filipino: “I have decided to inform WPP of the overtures of Col. Kapunan and Maligaya.
 I requested for a safehouse in Manila.
 But the director of the WPP did not grant it.
 So at the pressure of Col. Kapunan and Maligaya I executed the second document.
 When I handed them that document, Kapunan and Maligaya calmed down and I gained the time to continue the long wait until a court order came out and here’s the case.”

 He returned to the program in 2012 “Because in 2012 the most awaited development in the case occurred.”
 Asked what this “most awaited development” was, Baretto replied: “I came out as witness in 1998, the court order and (warrant of) arrest came out in 2012.”

-If he did not recant for money, why then did he continue and even meet with Kapunan despite his saying the mere mention of Kapunan’s name made him shake in fear?
+If he did not recant for money, why then did he continue and even meet with Kapunan despite his saying the mere mention of Kapunan’s name made him quiver in fear?

 “I continued the recantation of first affidavit when Col. Kapunan and Mayor Maligaya approached me.
 They requested that recantation, I saw later it was their endgame in this case.
 I thought it best to play along with their game plan,” Baretto told the court.

 Denying Kapunan’s allegations that he pocketed up to P5-million (US$ 122,992) in bribes, Baretto said he returned to the Witness Protection Program in 2012, and that he reported that he issued a second affidavit.
 He regarded the second affidavit, the one that calmed down Kapunan, as a “security measure.”